24 Different Types of Bees in Michigan

 In addition to that, these bees play an important role in Michigan’s ecosystem.
 Like other bees, they pollinate plants and help maintain the biodiversity of our environment.

-In addition, they may be able to provide benefits to agricultural crops and native plants by helping disperse pollen more widely than honeybees can do alone.
+In addition, they may be able to provide benefits to crops and native plants by helping disperse pollen more widely than honeybees can do alone.

 If you’re lucky, you may even be able to spot a European Woolcarder Bee in your backyard.
 So please take a moment to appreciate this unique species and its role in our environment!